Electric Castle 2018 edition [update]

 Electric Castle Festival in Cluj-Napoca, Romania is one of the coolest electronic music festivals in Eastern Europe, now in its 5th consecutive edition.
 Making good use of the superb Baroque-Reinnassance Banffy Castle’s domain on the outskirts of Cluj, the 4-day festival has grown into a reputation of its own.
 Young crowds love it for its eclectic & modern musical lineup, artistic and feel-good activities, visual effects and a laid-back setup mixed between castle ruins and green scenery.
 Boasting 8 stages, a camping area, food court and lots of things to do or places to hang out, the organisers want to give people a non-stop and complete festival experience.

-For this reason, it offers a very different experience than UNTOLD, the other major electronic music festival in Cluj-Napoca.
+For this reason, it offers a very different experience than UNTOLD, the other major electronic music festival in Cluj-Napoca, the largest and with the biggest crowds.
 UNTOLD had its 3rd edition this year and takes places inside the city, creating a huge party-ground in the Central Park of Cluj.
 It also caters to much bigger crowds and mainstream (or commercial) musical tastes.

 Back to EC - over time and as the festival grew in popularity, Electric Castle’s facilities and offering improved significantly.
 You should also know that every edition until now ‘benefited’ from torrential rain and muddy grounds, but this never stopped festival goers from having a good time, making the event a growing success against all odds.